Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Geometric desingularisation

-the eigenvalues of \eqref{eq:blowup_k3_mu} are resonant.
+the eigenvalues of \eqref{eq:blowup_k3_mu} are in resonance.
 Potential second-order resonant terms are $r_3 v_{1, 3}$, $r_3 v_{k, 3}$, and $u_{i, 3} v_{j, 3}$.
-While resonances are also observed in the singularly perturbed planar fold~\cite{KruSzm3}, the resonant terms differ, which is due to us formulating the governing equations in chart $K_3$ in terms of $\varepsilon_3^{1/3}$.
-Furthermore, the higher dimensionality of \eqref{eq:blowup_k3_mu}, as compared to the equivalent system in their chart $K_3$, allows for a richer resonance structure which may be worth exploring in future work. \end{remark}
+While resonances are also observed in the singularly perturbed planar fold~\cite{KruSzm3}, the resonant terms differ, which is due to the formulation of the governing equations in chart $K_3$ in terms of $\varepsilon_3^{1/3}$.
+Furthermore, the higher dimensionality of \eqref{eq:blowup_k3_mu} allows for a richer resonance structure which may be explored in future work. \end{remark}

 The entry section $\SigmaInThree$ in chart $K_3$, which is obtained by transformation of the exit section $\SigmaOutTwo$ from $K_2$, is given by

 where we consider the set of initial conditions